rodrigo-serra/perception_ros/README.md

 - getPeopleDetectionRecord()

   It returns an array with all the persons detected in the past.
 The msg type is ReidInfoArray.
 It requires the reid node to be running.

-- readSweaterColor()

-  It returns the estimated color of the person's sweater/t-shirt.

 - startReid()